wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *8:45 a.m – Mile 8: Looking west from the Trail Crest* </center>

-As we neared the summit, Doug ran out of water.
+Still more than an half hour from summit and more than five miles to our next water source, Doug realized he was out of water.
 Hiking without water at such an altitude was a recipe for disaster.
-Since we carried water filters with us, I suggested that the next person who had to piss should piss into one of our water filters instead.
+Since we carried water filters with us, I suggested that the next person who had to piss should piss into one of our water filter bottles instead.

-Newton was the next to piss so he pissed into the filter.
-Doug refused to drink water that had been filtered from piss, so Newton offered the remaining of his water to Doug and decided to drink the filtered piss himself.
-According to Netwon, the filtered urine was slightly bitter but otherwise tasted fine.
+Newton was the next to go so he pissed into the filter bottle.
+Not yet ready to become Bear Grylls, Doug refused to drink the piss-filtered water.
+Newton gave the remainder of the water from his bottle to Doug and offered drink the filtered piss himself.
+According to him, the filtered urine tasted slightly bitter, but otherwise fine.

 <img src="/whitney/towards_summit.jpg" alt="Summit"
 title="" class="center_norm_rounded"/>
 <center> *9:37 a.m. – Mile 9: Looking east at the summit from the Trail Crest* </center>

 It was around this point that acute mountain sickness began to seriously impact our performance.
 Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM while running out of breath consistently, Newton felt nauseous and wanted to puke, and we all had the worst headaches of our entire lives.
 Every time we moved, we could feel our heads throbbing and pulsating with blood.
-We traveled at what we called, "my grandpa's walking speed".

 <img src="/whitney/snowfield.jpg" alt="Snowfield"
 title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>